mayan-jbsmith/action-license-compliance/README.md

 # Arazutech: License Checker

-This GitHub Action checks the licenses of Python/Node dependencies and sends notifications if restricted licenses are found.
-It can be configured to use a Slack webhook to send notifications.
+The Arazutech License Compliance Checker GitHub Action helps you maintain license compliance by verifying the licenses of Python/Node dependencies in your projects.
+It automatically scans your dependencies and sends notifications if restricted licenses are detected.
+You can configure it to utilize a Slack webhook for sending notifications.

 ## Inputs

-runtime (required): Project runtime eg. "node" or "python".\
+- runtime (required): Specify the project runtime, e.g., "node" or "python".
-slack_webhook_url (required): Slack webhook URL for sending notifications.\
+- slack_webhook_url (required): Provide the Slack webhook URL for notifications.
-allow_list (optional): A regex pattern for allowed licenses.\
+- allow_list (optional): Define a regex pattern for allowed licenses.
-block_list (optional): A regex pattern for blocked licenses.
+- block_list (optional): Set a regex pattern for blocked licenses.

 ## Example Usage

+Ensure your repository contains the necessary secrets and variables before configuring the GitHub Action.
+Modify your workflow YAML file as follows:

 ```yaml
 name: Dependency License Check